Edward Olivares Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is fifth in MLB with a collective 9.7 strikeouts per nine innings.
+- The Rangers pitching staff ranks fifth in the league with a collective 9.8 strikeouts per nine innings.

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.86).
+- The Rangers' 3.61 team ERA ranks eighth among all MLB pitching staffs.

-- The Rangers are sending deGrom (1-0) out for his fourth start of the season.
-He is 1-0 with a 4.32 ERA and 27 strikeouts in 16 2/3 innings pitched.
+- Eovaldi gets the start for the Rangers, his fourth of the season.
+He is 1-2 with a 6.32 ERA and 19 strikeouts in 15 2/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Kansas City Royals, when he tossed seven innings, allowing two earned runs while giving up seven hits.
+- The righty's last time out came on Thursday against the Kansas City Royals, when he went five innings, surrendering six earned runs while allowing 10 hits.

+- The 33-year-old has a 6.32 ERA and 10.9 strikeouts per nine innings in three games this season, while allowing a batting average of .323 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.